-Shin splints are throbbing, aching, or stabbing pain on the insides of the lower leg.
+Shin splint symptoms are throbbing, aching, or stabbing pain on the insides of the lower leg.
 Shin splints are a repetitive use injury that may occur in runners or those who are beginning to exercise.
 Pain occurs when muscles and tendons around the tibia (the larger of the two lower leg bones) become inflamed.
 Stretching, resting, and applying ice can help relieve shin splints.
 Nonsteroidal anti-inflammatory drugs (NSAIDs) can reduce pain and swelling.
 Bandaging the area may help prevent swelling.
 Flat feet increase the risk of shin splints.
 Orthotics and proper athletic shoes may offer support and decrease the risk of shin splints.

 A stress fracture is an overuse injury that occurs when muscles are no longer able to absorb the impact from physical activity, and a bone absorbs the pressure, resulting in a break.
 Stress fractures can occur when increasing activity, especially too quickly.
 The majority of stress fractures occur in the lower legs and feet.
 Women are more prone to stress fractures than men.
 Stress fractures cause pain with activity.
 Rest is prescribed to allow a stress fracture to heal.
 Sometimes a special shoe or a brace helps decrease stress on the bone, which facilitates healing.

 The plantar fascia is a ligament that connects the heel to the front of the foot, supporting the arch.
 Plantar fasciitis is inflammation of this ligament.
 It causes heel pain often felt the first thing in the morning after getting out of bed or after being active.
 Stress and strain on the feet increases the risk of plantar fasciitis.
 Obesity, tight calf muscles, repetitive use, high arches, and new athletic activities are all risk factors for this condition.
 Plantar fasciitis is treated with rest, ice, nonsteroidal anti-inflammatory drugs (NSAIDs), and special stretching exercises.
 Cushioning insoles may provide relief.
 Wearing splints at night may help decrease pain.
-More severe cases of plantar fasciitis may be treated with cortisone injections, physical therapy, and surgery.
+More severe cases of plantar fasciitis may be treated with cortisone injections, physical therapy, and/or surgery.

 A sprained ankle occurs when the ligaments that support the joint become overstretched.
 Ankle sprains may occur when playing sports or doing everyday activities.
 Stepping wrong on an uneven surface or stepping in a way that twists or rolls the foot may lead to an ankle sprain.
 Sprains and the pain they cause may range from mild to severe.
 RICE -- rest, ice, compression, and elevation -- are used to treat ankle sprains.
 Nonsteroidal anti-inflammatory drugs (NSAIDs) can alleviate pain and swelling.
 Severe sprains may require a brace or cast for several weeks to facilitate healing.